How to build a low cost saltwater aquarium

 From One Enthusiast to Another

 I own three saltwater aquariums and am working on a fourth one with a refuge.
 Believe me, I know it can be an expensive hobby, but it doesn't have to be.
-I have saved thousands of dollars by trading or by buying on cents on the dollar on petsolutions.com or on fish on ebay.
+I have saved thousands of dollars by trading or by buying at cents on the dollar on petsolutions.com or on fish on ebay.

 Buy the book The Conscientious Marine Aquarist: A Commonsense Handbook for Successful Saltwater Hobbyists by Robert M. Fenner.
 This is considered the "bible" by saltwater hobbyists and will explain to you anything and everything about the hobby.
 Read it several times before you start buying anything more as you want to make wise investments on products.